 Oral surgery can provide your smile with long-lasting relief from pain and further damage.
-At My Orthodontist – which has nine locations in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, and Paterson, New Jersey – the team uses the latest 3D tools and techniques to perform oral surgery in a relaxed environment.
+At My Orthodontist – which has nine locations in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, and Paterson, New Jersey – the team uses the latest 3D tools and techniques to perform oral surgery in a relaxed environment.
 To learn more about how oral surgery can improve your severe dental issues, schedule an appointment by calling the office or using the online booking tool.

 Some of the conditions that might require your My Orthodontist provider to perform oral surgery include: